rhkuijten/AOSpine-External_Validation/README.md

 - `1.
 Imputation.ipynb`: Jupyter notebook detailing the imputation methods used to handle missing data within the study dataset.
 - `2.
 Scoring results.ipynb`: Jupyter notebook presenting the scoring results of the predictive models evaluated.
 - `3.
-PathFx Webscraper.py`: Python script for web scraping necessary data using the PathFx tool.
+PathFx Webscraper.py`: Python script for web scraping probability outputs of the PathFx model.
 - `4.
+SORG-MLA Webscraper.py`: Python script for web scraping probability outputs of the SORG-MLA model.
+- `5.
 Validation.ipynb`: Jupyter notebook outlining the validation measures employed to assess the performance of each predictive model.

 ### Results